Our goal at QA.tech is clear – we want to push the boundaries of what’s possible with AI in software testing.

 The Transition from Scripted to Autonomous Testing

-“With every feature change, you have to rewrite or modify the scripts, and it becomes a tedious cycle,” Vilhelm explained.
+“With every feature change, you have to rewrite or modify the scripts.
+It becomes a tedious cycle,” Vilhelm explained.
 QA.tech’s autonomous agents were developed to address this very issue.

 “Instead of requiring developers to write endless test scripts, our AI agents can run and adapt based on changes in the web app.”